Nightjar LogoSign in

 How do I specify age and appearance in AI fashion photography?
 Use broad age categories like "20s" or "middle-aged" rather than specific numbers.
 AI interprets visual buckets, not precise ages.
 For appearance, specify nationality or ethnicity along with facial feature details.
 Reference images provide more reliable results than text descriptions for both age and appearance.

 Why do my AI-generated fashion models look different every time?
-Text-to-image AI generates new images from scratch each time with no memory of previous outputs.
-Maintaining the same model across multiple images requires either preset libraries, face reference features that anchor facial identity, or style-locking workflows like Nightjar's Photography Styles that apply consistent parameters across all generations.
+Text-to-image AI generates new images from scratch each time and does not carry the previous output forward.
+Maintaining the same person across multiple images requires either preset libraries, face reference features that anchor facial identity, or a reusable Fashion Model ingredient like Nightjar's.
+Pairing that with a saved Recipe (the Create-form setup that locks Photography Style, Composition, Fashion Model, Background, and output settings) keeps the visual language coherent across the catalog.

 How do I maintain the same AI model across my entire product catalog?
 This is the hardest challenge in AI fashion photography.
-Generic tools like Midjourney cannot do this.
-Specialized tools offer different approaches: FASHN AI uses face anchoring requiring 8-20 reference images, Nightjar uses Photography Styles that extract and lock the visual DNA of a reference shoot.
-Reference-based systems are essential.
+Generic tools like Midjourney struggle with it.
+Specialized tools take different approaches: FASHN AI uses face anchoring requiring 8-20 reference images; Nightjar uses a reusable Fashion Model ingredient that you pick from 80+ pre-built options or build from your own reference Assets, then apply across products through a saved Recipe.
+Reference-based systems are central to the answer.

 References